Brionconroy/coffee-social-react/README.md

 + The Navbar contains the logo for the website and when you click on it it will bring you to the home page.

-+ The sticky navbar, has 8 differnt heading, the heading will change if you are login from login to loggout.
++ The sticky navbar, has 8 differnt heading, the heading will change if you are logged in from 'login' to 'loggout'.

-+ The header reflects the login state of the user by showing the login or the log out icon inthe header.
++ The header reflects the login state of the user by showing the login or the log out icon in the header.